Desktop Schools Popup

 3.3.5 Two high school students, neither from the school where the reconsideration request originated, appointed by the superintendent from recommendations submitted by the high school principals.

-3.3.6 To ensure a sufficient number of eligible committee members, nine residents, six teachers, four principals (two from each level), three media specialists and four students will be selected to be available to serve on the committee, and will serve for a two-year period.
-A committee member who works at the school where the request originated will not serve on the committee to review that resource.
+3.3.6 A committee member who works at the school where the request originated will not serve on the committee to review that resource.

 4. Reconsideration Committee Review Process

-4.1 A representative from the persons or groups requesting the reconsideration, and the teacher or one person representing the group involved in the selection of the resource will be invited to meet with the appropriate Reconsideration Review Committee to present their positions in the matter.
+4.1 A representative from the persons or groups requesting the reconsideration, and the relevant teacher, media specialist or one person representing the group involved in the selection of the resource will be invited to meet with the appropriate Reconsideration Review Committee to present their positions in the matter.

 4.3 The committee will discuss the reconsideration request at a meeting that members of the public may observe, and come to a decision in response to the request.
 Committee members will vote by secret ballot and a record of the vote tally will be kept.
 In case of a tie vote, the request will be denied.

-4.4 Recommendations of the committee for grades k-5 will be binding on all elementary schools.
+4.4 Recommendations of the committee for grades PK-5 will be binding on all elementary schools.

 4.6 Report of Action Taken -- The action taken, with accompanying rationale, will be communicated in writing to the person(s) involved with and affected by the request by the director of elementary education or director of secondary education.
-He or she will send the final decision and supporting documentation to the principals and the superintendent, who will forward it to the board of education.
+He or she will send the final decision and supporting documentation to the principals and the superintendent, who will forward it to the school board.

 6. Communication

-6.1 The director of elementary education or director of secondary education will inform the superintendent and the district communications specialist about any formal reconsideration request he or she receives from a school so that district employees, the public and the board can be informed about it.
-Requests shall be publicized in district publications and area newspapers, and shall specify the resource in question, but not mention the name of the person making the request.
+6.1 The director of elementary education or director of secondary education will inform the superintendent and the district communications director about any formal reconsideration request he or she receives from a school so that district employees, the public and the board can be informed about it.
+Requests shall be publicized on the district website, and shall specify the resource in question, but not mention the name of the person making the request.

 7. Appeal